Do I have to take a TSI Exam?

 If you do not register in a developmental course, you will be enrolled in a TSI lab (tutorial program) which does not count towards registered hours and carries a fee of $120 for the semester.
 Failure to fulfill TSI lab requirements will result in a violation.

-Should I enroll in developmental courses?
-If you have not passed TSI requirements or do not meet departmental requirements to enroll in college level Math and English courses, you need to enroll in a developmental course(s).
-These are non-credit courses and are not calculated in your GPA
+If you have not passed TSI requirements to enroll in college level Math and English courses, you need to enroll in course-based or noncourse-based developmental education.
+These are non-credit bearing courses and are not calculated in your GPA.
+UTPA Academic Departments use a differentiated placement process (using multiple cognitive and non-cognitive factors) to determine the appropriate placement of individual students into developmental education.
+Please see the descriptions below for UTPA Developmental Courses.

 MATH 1300 - Elementary Algebra